brendanzab/language-garden/compile-fofl/README.md

 After parsing, the surface language is elaborated to a core language, using a similar approach to the [elaboration projects](../README.md#elaboration).

-Following this, let bindings and conditionals are hoisted to the top of expressions.
+The main complication in the translation to web assembly is the identification of tailcalls.
+To do this, let bindings and conditionals are hoisted to the top of expressions.
 The resulting program is then emitted as WAT.

 ```text
       Surface.Program.t